-Standing Co-requisite: N6152W

-1 Semester Credit (Contact hours per week: Lecture 0, Lab 3)
+Standing Co-requisite: N6152W 1 Semester Credit (Contact hours per week: Lecture 0, Lab 3)

-N6154W Transition to Advance Practice Nursing
+N6154W Transition to Advanced Practice Nursing

-This seminar course is the third of a three-course didactic sequence to prepare students to transition into the nurse practitioner role, and is designed to provide the student with up-to-date, evidence-based information and resources directed toward care of patients with complex co-morbidities and clinically deteriorating conditions.
+This seminar course prepares students to transition into the nurse practitioner role, and is designed to provide the student with up-to-date, evidence- based information and resources directed toward care of patients with complex co-morbidities and clinically deteriorating conditions.
 The focus is on the domains and competencies of the nurse practitioner as direct provider across care settings.
 The business of health care will be examined as related to advanced practice nursing.
 This course is framed using a professional model of care.

-Prerequisites: Completion of second NP track didactic and clinical courses (N6195/N6195B, or

-N6629W/N6629B, or N6305/N6305B, or N6231/N6231B)

-2 Semester Credits (Contact hours per week: 2)
+Prerequisites: Completion of second NP track didactic and clinical courses (N6195/N6195B, or N6629W/N6629B, or N6305/N6305B, or N6231/N6231B) 2 Semester Credits (Contact hours per week: 2)